Memel, South Africa: Flora and fauna

 The flora of the area is dominated by high-altitude grasslands, with many exotic willow trees lining the river banks and numerous exotic species of tree being planted in the town.
-Chief among these are the exotic Chinese Stinkwood (Celtis sinensis), the winter climate being too cold to allow most indigenous trees to survive.
+Chief among these is the exotic Chinese Stinkwood (Celtis sinensis), the winter climate being too cold to allow most indigenous trees to survive.
 Indigenous trees that can tolerate Memel's cold winters are the sage tree (Buddleija salvifolia), Kareeboom (Rhus lanceolata) and oldwood (ouhout in Afrikaans).

 Fauna (excluding farm stock) is seldom seen during the day, being largely nocturnal and including numerous species of buck as well as meerkats, aardvark, aardwolf, three species of medium-sized cats, porcupine, hare, mongooses and rarely leopard.
 The avifauna is plentiful and world-renowned.

 Climate

-Memel's climate is extremely variable.
-Mainly due to its altitude, Memel experiences cool to warm, moist summers and cold, dry winters.
+Memel's climate is extremely variable, mainly due to its altitude, Memel experiences cool to warm, moist summers and cold, dry winters.
 Frost is an almost daily occurrence between May and July with -10 C sometimes being recorded.
 A temperature of -15 C has been recorded on occasion.
-The weather is something of a joke amongst Memel's townsfolk, many people feeling their town has been forgotten by the South African Weather Service which continually reports the town of Sutherland in the Northern Cape as being the coldest place in the country.
+The weather is something of a joke amongst Memel's townsfolk, many people feel their town has been forgotten by the South African Weather Service which continually reports the town of Sutherland in the Northern Cape as being the coldest place in the country.
 Memel's thermometers often record lower temperatures than Sutherland.

 Strong prairie winds blow from the west during August and September and the first rains of summer can arrive from any direction anytime between September and December.
 Climatically speaking, Memel-Zamani is at its most predictable between January and April when the days are usually warm with regular thunderstorms.